Jeopardy!: Set

 Various sets used by the syndicated version over the years.
 From top to bottom: 1984–85, 1985–91, 1991–96, 1996–2002, 2002–09, and 2009–13.

 Various technological and aesthetic changes have been made to the Jeopardy! set over the years.
 The original game board was exposed from behind a curtain and featured clues printed on cardboard pull cards which were revealed as contestants selected them.
 The All-New Jeopardy!s game board was exposed from behind double-slide panels and featured pull cards with the dollar amount in front and the clue behind it.
 When the Trebek version premiered in 1984, the game board used individual television monitors for each clue within categories.
 The original monitors were replaced with larger and sleeker ones in 1991.
-In 2006, these monitors were discarded in favor of a nearly seamless projection video wall, which was replaced in 2009 with 36 high-definition flat-panel monitors manufactured by Sony Electronics.
+In 2006, these monitors were discarded in favor of a nearly seamless projection video wall, which in 2009 was replaced with 36 high-definition flat-panel monitors manufactured by Sony Electronics.
 The game board was finally refurbished for season 41 in 2024, replacing the individual monitors board with a singular electronic screen, similar to the upgraded Wheel of Fortune puzzle board introduced in 2022.

 From 1985 to 1997, the sets were designed to have a background color of blue for the Jeopardy! round and red for the Double Jeopardy! and Final Jeopardy! rounds.
 In 1991, the show introduced a brand new set that resembled a grid.
 On the episode aired November 11, 1996, Jeopardy! introduced the first of several sets designed by Naomi Slodki, who intended the set to resemble "the foyer of a very contemporary library, with wood and sandblasted glass and blue granite".